 Capture the Colour Contest

-I sort of nominated myself for the Capture the Colour Contest by commenting on Suzy Guese‘s post.
-Capture the Colour is a travel photography contest sponsored by Travel Supermarket asking bloggers to post five travel photos according to the colors blue, green, yellow, white, and red.
-Judges will select the best entries to win the grand cash prize and a new iPad.
-If you want to find out more about the contest or enter yourself, you can read all about the details on the Travel Supermarket Capture the Colour contest page.
-Here are my favorite photos as seen through shades of blue, green, yellow, white and red.
+I nominated myself for the Capture the Color Contest by commenting on Suzy Guese‘s post.
+Capture the Color is a travel photography contest asking bloggers to post five travel photos according to the colors blue, green, yellow, white, and red.

 Blue